 by Jenna’e Rainney

-Alpha Kappa Alpha Sorority Incorporated, search the oldest Greek letter organization established by college-educated African American women, medications has just celebrated 101 years of service.
-Hard work, viagra buy a love to help those in need, persistence and dedication are just a few of the things that it took to make Alpha Kappa Alpha what it is today.
+Alpha Kappa Alpha Sorority Incorporated, the oldest Greek letter organization established by college-educated African American women, has just celebrated 101 years of service.
+Hard work, a love to help those in need, persistence and dedication are just a few of the things that it took to make Alpha Kappa Alpha what it is today.

 Ethel Hedgeman Lyle from St. Louis, Missouri conceived the idea of the sorority.
 It all began on the campus of Howard University in Washington D.C on January 15, 1908 with 16 determined women who had a burning desire to make a difference throughout the world.
 In 1913, AKA was incorporated by four other women.
 These founders and incorporators are known as the 20 pearls of the sorority.